 The FDA may, during its review of a BLA, ask for additional data that may require conducting additional clinical trials.
-If the FDA does ultimately approve the product candidate for marketing, it may require post-marketing testing to monitor the safety and effectiveness of the product.
+If the FDA does ultimately approve the product candidate for marketing, it may require post-marketing to monitor the safety and effectiveness of the product.
 The FDA also may in some circumstances impose restrictions on the use of the product.

 We anticipate that our products will meet the qualifications of a "biological product" and, therefore, qualify for 12 years of data exclusivity currently provided under the Patient Protection and Affordable Care Act.
-However, there can be no assurance that the 12 years of exclusivity provided for under the Patient Protection and Affordable Care Act.
 However, there can be no assurance that the 12 years of exclusivity provided for under the Patient Protection and Affordable Care Act will remain in effect, or that our products will meet the qualifications of a "biological product" to receive the specified period of exclusivity.
 If we do qualify as a biologic under this law, other companies would be prevented from using our clinical data to support their applications for regulatory approval.